 During the last week of the orientation course you should choose and sign up for classes.
 Based on the teachers’ recommendations and your interests, you can plan your provisional schedule.
 During our advising sessions, you should then discuss your choices and schedule with us.

-You can register online for International Office courses as of April 1st (2.00 p.m. - April 7, 2014 (12.00 p.m.) and from April 8 (2.00 p.m.) - April 13, 2014!
+You can register online for International Office courses shortly before the beginning of each semester.
+For the summer semester 2014: as of April 1st (2.00 p.m.) - April 7, 2014 (12.00 p.m.) and from April 8 (2.00 p.m.) - April 13, 2014!
 These courses will start on April 8.
 In order to register for the university classes, you need to contact the respective professors directly during their office hours or via e mail. more

 You have to let us know about changes in your schedule and if you want to drop a class or audit it instead of taking an exam at the end of the semester up until May 15, 2014.
 Please send an e-mail to Martina Stephan.